ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_benchmarking.rst

 Overview
 --------

-These recipes and diagnostics are based on :ref:`recipe_monitor <recipe_monitor>`: that allow plotting arbitrary preprocessor output, i.e., arbitrary variables from arbitrary datasets.
+These recipes and diagnostics are based on :ref:`recipe_monitor <recipe_monitor>` that allow plotting arbitrary preprocessor output, i.e., arbitrary variables from arbitrary datasets.
 An extension of these diagnostics is used to benchmark a model simulation with other datasets (e.g. CMIP6).
 The benchmarking features are described in `Lauer et al.`_.

 .. _`Lauer et al.`: A. Lauer, Bock, L., Hassler, B., Jöckel, P., Ruhe, L., and Schlund, M.: Monitoring and benchmarking Earth System Model simulations with ESMValTool v2.12.0, Geosci.
 Model Dev., 2025.